palkan/rubanok/README.md

 end
 ```

+By default, Rubanok will not fail if no matches found in `match` rule.
+You can change it by setting: `Rubanok.fail_when_no_matches = true`

 **NOTE:** Rubanok only matches exact values; more complex matching could be added in the future.

 ### Rule activation